-The clastogenic activity of hydroxynonanoic acid, δ -lactone was evaluated in an in vitro micronucleus test conducted in compliance with GLP regulations and in accordance with OECD TG 487.
-Human peripheral blood lymphocytes were treated with hydroxynonanoic acid, δ -lactone in DMSO at concentrations up to 1562.3 μg/mL in a dose range finding (DRF) study; micronuclei analysis was conducted at concentrations up to 1562.3 μg/mL in the presence and absence of metabolic activation.
+The clastogenic activity of hydroxynonanoic acid, δ -lactone (purity: 99.92%) was evaluated in an in vitro micronucleus test conducted in compliance with GLP regulations and in accordance with OECD TG 487.
+Human peripheral blood lymphocytes were treated with hydroxynonanoic acid, δ -lactone in DMSO at concentrations of up to 1562.3 μg/mL in the dose range finding (DRF) study; micronuclei analysis was conducted at concentrations up to 1562.3 μg/mL in the presence and absence of metabolic activation.
 Hydroxynonanoic acid, δ -lactone did not induce binucleated cells with micronuclei when tested in either the presence or absence of an S9 activation system (RIFM, 2015).
-Under the conditions of the study, hydroxynonanoic acid, δ -lactone was considered to be non-clastogenic in the in vitro micronucleus test.
+Under the conditions of the study, hydroxynonanoic acid, δ -lactone was considered to be non-clastogenic in the in vitro micronucleus test, and this can be extended to δ -octalactone.

-Based on the data available, hydroxynonanoic acid, $\delta\mbox{-lactone}$ does not present a concern for genotoxic potential.
+Based on the data available, hydroxynonanoic acid, δ -lactone does not present a concern for genotoxic potential, and this can be extended to δ -octalactone.